 Click on the YouTube clips below to view the Zone 5 isometric views of the actual development and planned Mine design:

 Metallurgy and Processing

 The Boseto sulphide concentrator was upgraded from its original 3.0 million tonnes per annum nameplate capacity, to 3.65 million tonnes per annum to treat the Zone 5 ores.
-The ores respond well to conventional sulphide flotation, producing approximately 155,000 tonnes of high-grade copper concentrate at 40% Cu and 375g/t Ag.
+The ores respond well to conventional sulphide flotation, producing approximately 155,000 tonnes of high-grade copper concentrate at 35-40% Cu and 375g/t Ag.
 Since commissioning in mid 2021 the process plant has been successfully operated at design capacity and is achieving design performance parameters.
-The concentrate will be road hauled to port, for shipping and sale on the international market.
+The concentrate is road hauled to port, for shipping and sale on the international market.